Alsarah

-Alsarah, born Sarah Mohamed Abunama-Elgadi, (Arabic: السارة) (born 1982) is a Sudanese-American singer, songwriter, and ethnomusicologist.
-She is the leader of the group Alsarah & the Nubatones, and has performed with other groups such as The Nile Project.
+Sarah Mohamed Abunama-Elgadi, known professionally as Alsarah (Arabic: السارة), is a Sudanese-American singer, songwriter, and ethnomusicologist.
+She is the leader of the group Alsarah & the Nubatones, and has performed with other groups such as The Nile Project and The Epichorus.
 Her stage name is a combination of her given name with the Arabic definite article.

 Early life

 Alsarah was born in Khartoum, Sudan.
 Both her parents are human-rights activists.
 When she was eight, her family fled the country during the 1989 coup by future president Omar al-Bashir to avoid being killed as dissidents.
 They then lived in Taez, Yemen, before fleeing again due to the country's 1994 civil war.
 They subsequently arrived in the United States claiming political asylum and settled in Boston.
 During this turbulent period, she often found solace in music, listening to bootleg recordings in Yemen and taking casual piano lessons from a family friend.

 In the United States, she sang in several world music choirs and attended high school at Pioneer Valley Performing Arts Charter Public School.
-She studied ethnomusicology at Wesleyan University, where she wrote her senior thesis on Sudanese Zār music.
+She studied ethnomusicology at Wesleyan University, where she wrote her senior thesis on Sudanese Zār music and graduated in 2004 with a bachelor's degree.